Fetching Data

 The value of the fields parameter MUST be a comma-separated (U+002C COMMA, ",") list that refers to the name(s) of the fields to be returned.
 An empty value indicates that no fields should be returned.

-If a client requests a restricted set of fields for a given resource type, an endpoint MUST NOT include additional fields in resource objects of that type in its response.
+If a client requests a restricted set of fields for a given resource type, an endpoint MAY NOT include additional fields in resource objects of that type in its response.

 If a client does not specify the set of fields for a given resource type, the server MAY send all fields, a subset of fields, or no fields for that resource type.